Computational Fluid Dynamics (CFD)--What is it?

 Computational fluid dynamics, or CFD, are the methods of applying the laws of fluid mechanics and the underlying mathematical equations and principles to sophisticated computer algorithms to produce software or computer programs for visualizing data to render graphical expressions, or interpretations, of how liquids and gases interact in relation to being stored/travelling through a closed boundary—such as water in a pipe or jet fuel in an aircraft’s wing.

 As a specialized branch of fluid mechanics, fluid dynamics’ overall mission is to understand and explain the physics that govern the flow of fluids such as water, oil, or ethanol.
-Professionals in the aerospace, mechanical engineering, aerodynamics, and civil engineering sectors commonly implement computational fluid dynamics software.
+Professionals in the aerospace, mechanical engineering, car manufacture, aerodynamics, and civil engineering sectors commonly implement computational fluid dynamics software.

 Initial and Boundary Conditions